meisl/discrete-nor-logic-clock/7-seg-decoders/01_Formal-languages.md

 - identifiers: `"A"` ... `"D"` as variables (variable *names*, to be precise)
 - parentheses: `"("` and `")"` for grouping

 Looking at the terminals alone already tells us which characters can appear at all in words of the language.
-This set of characters that can appear at all is called the ***alphabet of the language***.
+This set of characters is called the ***alphabet of the language***.
-In particular, there is no whitespace in the alphabet, so for example "A + B" will definitely NOT be in the language, whereas "A+B" might be (and actually is).
+<br>In particular, there is no whitespace in the alphabet (so far), so for example "A + B" will definitely NOT be in the language, whereas "A+B" might be (and actually is).

 #### 2.3.2.
 Grouping revisited (1): object-level vs meta-level